New arrivals in Sweden – for those who are a refugee or guardian for an unaccompanied minor

 You report to CSN that you want to be the payee for the minor.
 You can register orally or in writing.

 You can make written notification in connection with the grant application.
 The simplest way is to apply for it on the form in the application for a supplementary allowance or to send a letter or email to us.

 You also need to verify that you are the guardian, and you can do this by submitting a register extract or a certificate from “Överförmyndarnämnden” (the Chief Guardian Committee).
 If you have not already registered there, you need to arrange that first.

 Yes, you can designate someone else, such as a foster parent, to receive the money.
 In that case, you will need to submit a copy of the social welfare service’s decision to place the minor in a foster home.
 You do this in connection with the grant application.
 The application should also indicate which foster home parent should receive the money.

-Unaccompanied minors often have the right for a supplementary allowance because they have low taxable income and also often are without parents in Sweden that can be included in the means test.
+Unaccompanied minors often have the right for a supplementary allowance because they have low taxable income and often are without parents in Sweden that can be included in the income assessment.
 You need to order a form to apply for this for the minor.

 Before the minor is 18 years old, the money is paid to the person who is the designated payee.
 When the minor becomes 18 years old and reaches lawful age, we pay the money directly to him/her.

 Swedbank pays out all the money on behalf of CSN, so the bank must be informed of what bank account the money should be disbursed to.
 If you have an e-identification (BankID) you can use Swedbank’s digital service to register your account in another bank.
 In case you do not have an e-identification, you can register your account at one of Swedbank’s offices.